casey/just/README.md

 contains the `justfile`.

-The `[no-cd]` attribute can be used to make recipes run with the working directory set to directory in which `just` was invoked.
+The `[no-cd]` attribute can be used to make recipes run with the working directory set to the directory in which `just` was invoked.

 ```just
 @foo: